 - Doctor and specialist care, including psychiatric care

 - Follow-up care

 The ongoing medical expenses associated with a truck accident aren’t easy to calculate—you need an experienced truck accident law firm on your side.

 If an impaired truck driver has injured you, you’ve likely suffered immense damages that exorbitant medical expenses only begin to cover.
 In addition to these costs, you’ll no doubt experience lost hours and wages on the job.
 Further, if your injuries are severe, you may be looking at a diminished earning potential in the future.
 Finally, truck accidents are so violent that they often result in extreme emotional and psychological consequences, and unfortunately, these can be the most difficult aftereffects to overcome.

 All told, the negative consequences of a truck accident caused by an impaired trucker are difficult to overstate.
 Your experienced truck accident legal team will endeavor to ensure that your claim adequately represents the totality of your damages.

 If an Impaired Truck Driver Injured You, Contact Our Truck Accident Law Firm Today

 Truck accidents are exceedingly violent and destructive.
 When an impaired truck driver causes such an accident, it’s that much more difficult to come to terms with.
-The dedicated legal team at Stewart J. Guss, Attorney at Law, is on your side and here to help.
+The dedicated legal team at Stewart J. Guss, Injury Accident Lawyers, is on your side and here to help.
 Our experienced truck accident legal team has the commitment and compassion to fight for your claim’s most positive resolution.

 Our nationally recognized firm has fought for truck accident victims’ rights for more than 20 years.
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by CLICKING HERE.